-An Inside Peek into Jessup’s New MAEd Administrative Credential
+An Inside Peek into Jessup’s MAEd Program which has the Preliminary Administrative Services Credential (PASC) Embedded

-Jessup is equipping graduates to become administrators in schools and districts and to work in public and private educational organizations through their new administrative credential program.
-Students in Jessup’s School of Education (SOE) can add a Preliminary Administrative Services Credential (PASC) through the California Commission on Teacher Credentialing to their Master of Arts in Education (MAEd) degree.
+Jessup University is equipping graduates to become leaders in administration in schools and districts by offering a Masters of Arts in Education (MAED) with an embedded administrative credential program.
+Students in Jessup’s School of Education (SOE) can apply for a Preliminary Administrative Services Credential (PASC) through the California Commission on Teacher Credentialing (CTC) in their Master of Arts in Education (MAEd) degree.
+This program is now offered asynchronously (online) to accommodate working professionals.

-I had the opportunity to interview three key educators in this program and learn a little more about their journeys to Jessup and this exciting new credential.
+I had the opportunity to interview three key educators in this program and learn a little more about their journeys to Jessup and the exciting benefits of this credential.

-David Bills, MAEd serves as the Associate Dean in the School of Education.
-He spent 18 years as a public school teacher before becoming the principal at Rocklin High School.
+David Bills, Director of Teacher Credentialing for the School of Education.
+Professor Bills spent 18 years as a public school teacher before becoming the principal at Rocklin High School.
 He finished his public school experience (31 years) as an Assistant Superintendent in the Yuba City School District.
 Prior to joining the faculty at Jessup’s School of Education, he served on the SOE Advisory Board.

 How does servant leadership and ethics play a role in this credential?